 A tremendous group of five Athenas and Stags are being inducted into the Claremont-Mudd-Scripps Alumni Association Athletics Hall of Fame this year.
 The induction ceremony is scheduled to take place on Saturday, Nov.
 11 at Claremont McKenna College’s Marian Miner Cook Athenaeum.
-Please check back on the CMS Hall of Fame webpage in the coming days for event registration.
+For those who would like to attend, please register online.

 From new student orientation to preseason sports practices, the Claremont McKenna College campus was bustling in mid-to-late August with activity as the 2017-18 school year drew closer.
 The first day of classes was on Tuesday, Aug.
 29, and just a few days after that, new seasons began for the majority of Claremont-Mudd-Scripps’ seven fall sports teams.